Signed in as:

 Andona Scholarship Committee

-Congratulations to the class of 2021 and congratulations to our 2021 scholarship recipients!!!
+Congratulations to our recent scholarship recipients!!!

 Abel Mechegia – Andona Character & Perseverance Award

 Andona’s 2022 Character & Perseverance Award winner is Abel Mechegia.
 The Character & Perseverance Award is special because the recipient is selected by the teachers and guidance counselors of Andover High School.
 Abel is described as conscientious, optimistic, gracious, hardworking and uncomplaining.
 Beyond his compassion and gentle nature, Abel is a model of perseverance whether in the classroom, on the job or pursuing sports and other activities.
 Abel is also described as unfailingly kind and considerate with his peers.
 Even in situations that others find frustrating, Abel exhibits a patience and quiet understanding beyond his years.
 Abel is always striving to improve his academic skills.
 When Abel faces difficult challenges, he puts in his maximum effort and does not give up.
 Abel worked as an intern at Lowell Telemedia Center where he was described as responsible, kind, respectful, and a very diligent worker.
 Congratulations to Abel for being selected as Andona’s 2022 Character & Perseverance Award winner.